FlyWheel Consultancy

 The $200B Problem Nobody Talks About

-According to McKinsey, 88% of companies now use AI somewhere in their operation.
+According to McKinsey's latest State of AI report, 88% of companies now use AI somewhere in their operation.
 Only 6% report meaningful business impact.

-That is not a technology problem.
-It is an architecture problem.
+That's not a technology problem.
+It's an architecture problem.

 Most B2B companies approach AI the same way they approached SaaS in 2012: buy a tool, give it to a team, hope it sticks.
 The result is a graveyard of AI subscriptions that each solve one narrow problem while creating three new integration headaches.